Updated at 6:49 p.m. ET on July 7

 No information was revealed about the content of the newly uncovered emails, but by the end of the day, sources had confirmed to NPR the emails were found through an unrelated criminal investigation of Anthony Weiner.

 Oct.
 30-31, 2016: The FBI obtains the search warrant necessary to examine the newly found emails.
-At this point, there's still no confirmation on whether or not the emails contained any new information or even whether they were sent or received by Clinton.
+At this point, there's still no confirmation of whether the emails contained any new information or even whether they were sent or received by Clinton.

 During this time, the assistant attorney general wrote a letter to Democratic senators assuring them that the Justice Department was dedicating "all necessary resources" to go through the emails as quickly as possible.